 What initially started as a project for a weekend house only, soon morphed in a small hotel project consisting of 4 separate buildings sitting in idyllic beachside surrounds 1 hour out of Lisbon in Comporta, Portugal.

-Driven by an ethos that urges guests to get back to nature, one of the homes comes with complete with a sand floor in the kitchen and meal areas, forcing you to get your feet firmly planted back on terra firma.
-The home's at Casas na Areia can be opened up and used together for bigger groups (how much would the kids love that sand floor?) or alternatively each building can be rented out individually.
+Driven by an ethos that urges guests to get back to nature, one of the homes comes complete with a sand floor in the kitchen and meal areas, forcing you to get your feet firmly planted back on terra firma.
+Both home's at Casas na Areia can be opened up and used together for bigger groups (guessing that the kids would want the house with the sand floor...) or alternatively each building can be rented out individually.

 Comporta is known for its stunning white sand beaches, the local wine, fresh fish and scenic rice paddies so guests are supplied with bikes for roaming the countryside.
-With breakfast supplied along with daily housekeeping, you are left with nothing more to do than breathe in the country air and explore the surrounds of the nearby river Sado reserve and its resident wildlife of flamingos, storks and dolphins.
+With breakfast supplied along with daily housekeeping, you are left with nothing more to do than breathe in the country air and explore the surrounds of the nearby Sado river reserve and its resident wildlife of flamingos, storks and dolphins...or of course you can always just read your book.